dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 “I think…” Mom paused dramatically.
 “I think you are exactly what the people want.”

 “You do?”
 I’d done it.
+I had won over my mother.

 “Yes.
-Truman, I’m sorry I tried to stop you.
+Truman, I shouldn’t have tried to stop you.
 I think you can do this.
 And all the other things we talked about.
 And a dozen other things in your life,” she said.

 “Really?”
 I finally relaxed in my chair.
 For the moment I forgot about the therapists she never took me to.
 She was proud of me.